dotnet/docs/docs/core/tutorials/publishing-with-visual-studio-code.md

 ---
 title: Publish a .NET console application using Visual Studio Code
-description: Publishing creates the set of files that are needed to run a .NET application. ms.date: 11/17/2020
+description: Learn how to use Visual Studio Code and the .NET CLI to create the set of files that are needed to run a .NET application. ms.date: 11/17/2020
 ---
 # Tutorial: Publish a .NET console application using Visual Studio Code